Sulfinamide: Structure

 Sulfinamides do not undergo inversion.
 They can therefore be synthesised and/or isolated in enantiopure forms.
-This has led to their use as chiral ammonia equivalents and more broadly as chiral auxiliaries.
+This has led to their use as chiral ammonia equivalents.
+Chiral sulfinamides such as tert-butanesulfinamide, p-toluenesulfinamide and 2,4,6-trimethylbenzenesulfinamide are all chiral auxiliaries.

 Synthesis

 Sulfinamides are traditionally produced by the reaction of sulfinyl chlorides with primary or secondary amines.
 They also arise by the addition of Grignard reagents to sulfinylamines, followed by protonation: